 That something is shame.

 This is not the twinge of embarrassment we feel when we forget to lock the bathroom door and somebody enters.
 This is a deep-seated, permanent sense of unworthiness that relates specifically to our body, our emotions and our sexuality.
-I term it ‘unconscious shame’ and have written about it in various blogs including What is unconscious shame?, What is generational shame?, A brief history of shame and What are shame-based issues?
+I term it ‘unconscious shame’ and have written about it in various blogs including What is unconscious shame?, What is generational trauma?, A brief history of shame and What are shame-based issues?

 One self-harmer described how they hated the region between their genitals and their breasts.
 They wished that part of their body did not exist.